Skip down to main content

 About

 From Nottingham, he read philosophy at the Universities of London and Glasgow.
-He was a research officer for an NGO before engaging in part-time research and tutoring in political theory.
-He then completed a master’s degree in information studies at the University of Strathclyde and worked professionally in academic libraries.
+He was a research officer for an NGO before engaging in research and tutoring in political theory.
+He then completed a master’s degree in information studies at the University of Strathclyde and worked professionally in academic librarianship.
 He subsequently became a lecturer at ENU, teaching on journalism, publishing, communication, and information and social science programmes.

-Duff is the author of Information Society Studies (Routledge, 2000) and A Normative Theory of the Information Society (Routledge, 2012), and of approximately sixty articles in journals, edited books and encyclopaedias.
-He is also editor of the interdisciplinary Research Handbook on Information Policy (Elgar, 2021).
-He has presented his research many times in Japan and the United States, as well as a dozen European countries.
+Duff is the author of Information Society Studies (Routledge, 2000) and A Normative Theory of the Information Society (Routledge, 2012), and editor of the Research Handbook on Information Policy (Edward Elgar, 2021).
+He is the author of many scholarly articles, including “Castells versus Bell”, European Journal of Social Theory, “On political ePunditry”, Journalism Studies, and “Contra Bentham”, Journal of Information Ethics.

 During his visiting fellowship at the Oxford Internet Institute, funded by the Art and Humanities Research Council, he researched information policy and the societal distribution of information and news.